Paul King (director): Career

 The positive reception for Paddington resulted in the green-lighting of a sequel.
 King returned to direct and write Paddington 2 (2017).
 The film was released on 10 November 2017 in the UK, and 12 January 2018 in the U.S. It received three nominations at the 2018 BAFTA Awards, including Outstanding British Film and Best Adapted Screenplay, and it appeared on numerous lists of best films of the year and of the 2010s.

 In 2023, King directed and co-wrote Wonka, a film which serves as a prequel to the Roald Dahl novel Charlie and the Chocolate Factory, exploring Willy Wonka's origins.
 In a five star review of the film, Robbie Collin of The Telegraph writes, "King’s Wonka plonks itself squarely in that very British tradition of surreal escapades with a satirical kick.
 Long before the Boosh came Not the Nine O'Clock News (whose famous gorilla joke makes a cameo of sorts), then the Pythons — and before them all The Goon Show, of which Wonka often feels like a feature-length episode."

 On October 17, 2024 it was announced that King was going to direct a Cinderella spin-off film focusing on the character Prince Charming.
 The film was going to be produced by Walt Disney Pictures.
-It was later rumored that year that MCU star Chris Hemsworth was officially hired to play Prince Charming.
+It was rumored later that year that Chris Hemsworth had been officially hired to play Prince Charming.

+In December 2025, it was announced that King would be directing a movie based on the Labubu toy line.